system-zero/system-zero/data/docs/la.md

       The number of expressions should match, or else it will result to an OUT_OF_BOUNDS error.

+    or

+    ar_symbol = [..., ...]

+      in this case the mumber of expressions is considered the length of the array.
+If not, the interpreter will throw an OUT_OF_BOUNDS error.

     - you can get or set an item from or to an array, using indices that can be negative: